 - Ann, 15, and James, 9, are living with William FORREST, 65-69 and James FORREST, 35-39 in Wagtail, Duke's Brow, as cotton weavers.
 This William is Serjeant William FORREST of the 2nd Dragoon Guards and Chelsea pensioner, but it is not clear what his, and the older James' relationship was with the children Ann and James.

-- Serjeant William dies in 1849 in Livesey, reported by Thomas FORREST, who in 1841 was living at High Bencock, a mile from, and in sight of, Wagtail, up on Duke's Brow.
+- Serjeant William died in 1849 in Livesey, reported by Thomas FORREST, who in 1841 was living at High Bencock, a mile from, and in sight of, Wagtail, up on Duke's Brow.
+Thomas may have been the 10th child of James and Betty, and also William's brother.

 Two alternative endings: